gambolputty/wiktionary-de-parser/README.md

 ## Features

-- Comes with preset extraction methods for: **flexion tables, genus, IPA, language, lemma, part of speech, syllables, raw Wikitext**
+- comes with preset extraction methods for:
+  - flexion tables, genus, IPA, language, lemma, part of speech, syllables, raw Wikitext
-- New extraction methods can easily be added (pass them as argument)
+- allows you to add your own extraction methods (pass them as argument)
-- Data values are normalized and cleaned from obsolete Wikitext markup
+- data values are normalized and cleaned from obsolete Wikitext markup
-- Yields per entry, not per page (a word can have multiple meanings, which is why some Wiktionary pages have multiple entries, called 'sections')
+- yields per entry, not per page (a word can have multiple meanings, which is why some Wiktionary pages have multiple entries, called 'sections')

 ## Usage